 What’s Your Target Retirement Age?

 Your desired retirement age is a cornerstone of your retirement plan.
-For example, retiring at 67 instead of 62 earns you a higher Social Security check and allows you to work an additional five years to pad your retirement account.
+For example, retiring at 67 instead of 62 earns you a higher Social Security check.
+This also allows you to work an additional five years to pad your retirement account.
 In addition, it affects factors like healthcare, retirement length and living expenses.

 Therefore, retiring on $200,000 can coincide with other goals.
 For example, if you aim to save $200,000 by the time you hit 65, you can retire and immediately receive Medicare benefits.
-This way, health insurance isn’t as much of a financial burden as it would be if you retired any earlier, meaning your money will go further.
+This way, health insurance isn’t as much of a financial burden.
+If you retired any earlier, your money wouldn’t go as far because of the added healthcare costs.

 What Are Your Living Expenses?